MarcoTz/Recipes/Recipes/BeanPatties.md

 * 2 tsp Paprika powder
 * 1 tsp cumin
 * 0.5 tsp cayenne pepper
-* Salt to taste
+* 1 tsp Salt or to taste
-* pepper to taste
+* 1 Tbsp pepper or to taste
-* oil for frying
+* 50ml oil for frying

 ## Steps